smitamadhu98/cheatsheet-installation-guide/Installation-Guide.md

 Package Management :

-The approack to installing Docker largely depends on the package manager for LInux Distribution.
-APT (ubuntu/Debian) and YUM for (red hat/Centos) are the two popular examples
+The approach to installing Docker largely depends on the package manager for LInux Distribution.
+APT (ubuntu/Debian) and YUM for (red-hat/Centos) are the two popular examples

 Docker Installation Guide

-Run the below Commands to install docker in linux based machine
+Launch an EC2 instance and run the below Commands to install docker in linux based machine:

 Switch to root user : 		$ sudo -i